The expansion $\star$ mod $\bar{o}(\hbar^4)$ and computer-assisted proof schemes in the Kontsevich deformation quantization

 Convenient in practice , the idea from~\cite{MK97} (see also~\cite{MK93,MK94,Ascona96}) is to draw every de\-ri\-va\-tion $\partial_i \equiv \partial/\partial x^i$ (with respect to a local coordinate~$x^i$ on a chart in the Poisson ma\-ni\-fold~$N^n$ at hand) as decorated edge $ $, so that large differential expressions become oriented graphs.
 For example, the Poisson bracket $\{f,g\}_\cP(\bx) = \sum_{i,j=1}^n (f)\overleftarrow{\partial_i}\bigr|_{\bx}\cdot\cP^{ij}(\bx)\cdot\overrightarrow{\partial_j}\bigr|_{\bx}(g)$ of two functions $f,g \in C^\infty(N^n)$ is depicted by the graph $(f)\xleftarrow{i}\cP^{ij}\xrightarrow{j}(g)$; here $\cP^{ij}$ is the skew-symmetric matrix of Poisson bracket coefficients and the summation over $i,j$ running from~$1$ to the dimension~$n$ of~$N^n$ is implicit.
-In these terms, the known --\,from~\cite{sqs15}\,-- expansion of Kontsevich star-product looks as follows:\footnote{The indication~$L$ and~$R$ for Left $\prec$ Right, respectively, matches the indices --\,which the pairs of edges carry\,-- with the ordering of indices in the coefficients of the Poisson structure contained in the arrowtail vertex.
+In these terms, the known --\,from~\cite{sqs15}\,-- expansion of the Kontsevich star-product\footnote{We recall that the expansion $\star$ mod $\bar{o}(\hbar^2)$ in \cite{MK97} was gauge-equivalent to the genuine one so that the two-cycle graph at $\hbar^2/6$ in the first line of above formula \eqref{EqStarOrd3} was gauged out: see Example~\ref{ExGaugedLoopImplement} on p.~\pageref{ExGaugedLoopImplement} where we explain how this is done.} looks as follows:\footnote{The indication~$L$ and~$R$ for Left $\prec$ Right, respectively, matches the indices --\,which the pairs of edges carry\,-- with the ordering of indices in the coefficients of the Poisson structure contained in the arrowtail vertex.
 Note that exactly \emph{two} edges are issued from every internal vertex in every graph in formula~\eqref{EqStarOrd3}; not everywhere displayed in~\eqref{EqStarOrd3}, the ordering $L\prec R$ in each term is determined from same object's expansion~\eqref{EqStarOrd3Formula}.} By construction, every oriented edge carries its own index and every {\em internal} vertex (not containing the arguments~$f$ or~$g$) is inhabited by a copy of the coefficient matrix $\cP = (\cP^{ij})$ of the Poisson bracket $\{\cdot,\cdot\}_\cP$.
 This means that expansion~\eqref{EqStarOrd3} encodes the analytic formula